 AEWA Small Grants Fund

 Requests Parties and other donors to consider, as a matter of urgency, providing voluntary contributions to the AEWA Small Grants Fund to allow its reactivation as an effective means of funding valuable programmes and projects supportive of AEWA’s aims and objectives.

+In addition to the AEWA Small Grants Fund, Requests the Secretariat, subject to availability of voluntary funding and capacity in the Secretariat, to commission experts to work with interested Parties to develop programmes and projects to be submitted to potential funders including the Global Environment Facility (GEF) through the Global Wildlife Program to implement the Agreement and its Strategic Plan.

 AEWA National Reports